Exciting news!

 What is groundbreaking about this book?

-- The epistemological processes of inquiry that help all living organisms navigate such ecosystemic life
+- • The epistemological processes of inquiry that help all living organisms navigate such ecosystemic life

-For those who seek change (and stabilising of desirable form), the book provides a reliable sequence of questions and associated methods, methodologies and philosophies of knowledge to continuously go 'full cycle' from inductively observing current action, to reflecting on the meaning of those observations, to abducting new theory, to trialling and testing deductively in new practice, and so on.
+For those who seek change (and then stabilising of desirable form), the book provides a reliable sequence of questions and associated methods, methodologies and philosophies of knowledge to continuously go 'full cycle':

 What are people saying about it?